Operator Registration

 containing the results will be generated.

-Generate Transaction Data for Operator Registration - This script generates transaction data for Operator registration.
+Generate Transaction Data for Operator Registration

 <ECDSA_PRIVATE_KEY>

-is the signing key of the smart account wallet.<RECEIVER_ADDRESS>
+Private key of the smart account signer

 <AUTH_TOKEN>